You Just Got a 90-Day Letter From the IRS. Here's What It Means.

 Don't ignore the letter.
 Don't assume someone else will handle it.
 And don't wait until day 89 to figure out what to do.

 This article is for informational purposes only and does not constitute legal or tax advice.
-Consult a qualified professional for advice on your specific situation.
+For advice specific to your situation, consult a qualified tax professional or attorney.